**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options. This material is n

 **Prior Authorization and Step Therapy**

-Some mental health medications may require:
+Some mental health medications may still require:

 **Medicare Advantage and Mental Health**